MECHANICAL ENGINEERING (ENME)A. James Clark School of Engineering

 Chair: B. Balachandran, (Minta Martin Prof and Chair), H. Bruck, (Assoc Chair Academic Affairs, Dir Graduate Studies), D. DeVoe, (Assoc Chair Research and Admin)

-Adjunct Associate Professors: L. Hamilton (Lecturer, Adjunct Assoc Prof), G. Schultz
+Adjunct Associate Professors: D. Barrett (Adjunct Assoc Prof), D. Findlay (Adjunct Assoc Prof), L. Hamilton (Lecturer, Adjunct Assoc Prof), G. Schultz

-Professors Emeriti: D. Anand, R. Armstrong, B. Berger, F. Buckley, P. Cunniff, J. Dally (Glenn L. Martin Inst Prof), G. Dieter (Glenn L. Martin Inst Prof), D. Holloway, J. Kirk, E. Magrab, C. Marks (Prof Emeritus), U. Piomelli (Prof Emeritus), R. Sanford, C. Sayre, J. Sengers (Dist Univ Prof Emeritus), M. Talaat, W. Walston (Assoc Prof Emeritus), J. Yang
+Professors Emeriti: D. Anand, R. Armstrong, B. Berger, F. Buckley, P. Cunniff, J. Dally (Glenn L. Martin Inst Prof), G. Dieter (Glenn L. Martin Inst Prof), D. Holloway, J. Kirk, E. Magrab, C. Marks, A. Mosleh, U. Piomelli (Prof Emeritus), R. Sanford, C. Sayre, J. Sengers (Dist Univ Prof Emeritus), M. Talaat, W. Walston (Assoc Prof Emeritus), J. Yang

 Mechanical engineering is the broadest of the engineering disciplines.
 It is concerned with the design, manufacture, and operation of a wide range of components, devices, or systems.
 The field comfortably encompasses applications ranging from micro-mechanical surgical systems to internal combustion engines for Formula One racecars or giant turbines for renewable energy wind farms.
 A fitting adage for the discipline would be turning ideas into reality.